MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/index.md

 ![2D toggle](../media/toggle-button.PNG "2D toggle")
 ![Camera button](../media/camera-button.PNG "Camera button")

-You may want to do this to:
+You may want to do this:

-- Increase performance and save battery
+- To increase performance and save battery

-- Increase accuracy of annotations
+- To increase accuracy of annotations

 - If your device does not support augmented reality